-Let me share a story of two little girls.
-Just imagine that you live in a nice, middle-class neighborhood and your neighbors on either side have little daughters.
+This is a story of two little girls who live next to your home in a nice, middle-class neighborhood.
+One little girl lives on the north side and the other on the south side of your house.
+They live with their parents and they are 4 to 6 years old.
 The one on the south side is 6-years old and is working on something in school in which you have some interest.
-So, you come home one evening and bring her a little gift – wrapped in a bag (related to her studies).
-The child opens the gift and pushes it across the table, gets up and walks away.
-The next day, you bring over another gift home that she should find fascinating – thinking this one will be a winner.
-You give it to her but she looks it over, drops it on the couch and runs out to see friends playing in the yard.
+So, you come home one evening with a gift, related to her studies, wrapped in a bag.
+The child opens the gift, pushes it across the table, gets up and walks away.
+The next day, you bring over another gift you believe she'd find fascinating.
+You give it to her but, again, she looks it over, drops it on the couch and runs out to play with her friends.
 The third day, the last of your planned gifts arrives and you bring it to her house.
-This time, the 6-year old peeks inside – doesn’t even bother to open it or take it out of the bag and leaves again.
-Would you ever feel like giving that child another gift?
+This time, the 6-year old peeks inside, doesn’t even bother to open the gift or take it out of the bag, and leaves again.
+How likely are you to ever give that child another gift?

 Now, the little girl who lives on the north side of your house, is a bit younger, she’s 4.
-Sweet little thing, who you've allowed to pick flowers from your yard from time-to-time and every time she does, she runs in or over to thank you.
-When her birthday rolls around, you give her a simple card and she gives you back a warm smile and a big hug.
+Sweet little thing, who you've allowed to pick flowers from your yard from time-to-time and every time she does, she runs over to thank you.
+When her birthday rolls around, you present her with a simple card and she gives you back a warm smile and a big hug.
 When you give her some of your junk jewelry for dress up, she squeals with delight and the first time she wears it, she runs over to your house just to show you how pretty she looks.
 This little one loved the flowers, the card and the jewelry and it’s apparent.
 This is a grateful child for which you now can’t do enough.

 Do you think we, as adults, are any different than those two little girls in the scheme of life?
 Whether you believe abundance flows from God or the Universe, more could flow to you if you seemed a little more grateful.
 So, living in a state of gratitude is something to strive for.